spdx/spdx-spec/docs/serializations.md

   `https://spdx.org/rdf/X.Y/terms/{Namespacename}/{Individualname}`

 Please note that entries appearing in the
-[SPDX License List](https://spdx.org/licenses/) are not under this namespace!
+[SPDX License List](https://spdx.org/licenses/) are not under this namespace.

 ### Resources